gary-archer/oauth.tokenhandler.docker/README.md

 ## Developer Setup

-Developers now need to run the Proxy API in addition to the SPA on their local workstation.\
+Developers need to run the Express version of the Proxy API when doing SPA development.\
 The SPA can continue to call deployed business APIs hosted in other domains.